Lagrangian cobordism and tropical curves: From cobordisms to curves

 \begin{proof} This is a consequence of results of Abouzaid \cite{Abouzaid:ICM} and Fukaya \cite{Fukaya:cyclic}.
 Fix $V$ and a point $\hat{y_0}$ corresponding to a fibre $F_{\hat{b}_0}$ equipped with unitary local system $\xi_0$.
 By a small Hamiltonian perturbation, we can assume that $V$ is transverse to the fibres $F_{\hat{b}}$ for $\hat{b}$ in a small polyhedral neighbourhood $P$ of $\hat{b}_0$.
 Thus the Floer cochain complexes $CF^*(F_{\hat{y}},V)$ are identified for all $\hat{y} \in Y_P$, and it is only the Floer differential that varies.
+Fix a local section of the family $\{F_b\}$ over $P$, so that for each fibre $F_b$ we have a smoothly varying base-point $\star \in F_{b}$.
+In $F_{b_0}$, fix a homotopy class of reference path $\gamma_x$ from $x$ to $\star$, for each $x \in V\pitchfork F_{b_0}$; this defines corresponding homotopy classes for each $b\in P$.

 The Floer differential has the shape